Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Experiments

 \subsubsection{Graphs}

-Graph experiments utilize the skeleton graph generated from dense volume by software\cite{vesselvio} as graph structure, and evaluate networks' ability to recognize key-point and structural connections within the skeleton tree, respectively represented by per-node and per-edge performance.
+Graph experiments utilize the skeleton-graph generated from dense volume~\citep{vesselvio, LEE1994} as the graph structure, evaluating networks' ability to recognize key points and structural connections within the skeleton tree.
+These abilities are respectively represented by dice scores on graph nodes and edges.

-In graph experiments, we leverage multiple graph neural networks (GNN) such as GAT\cite{GAT}, GraphSage\cite{GraphSage}, and graph network with pre-trained point-based features as input.
-We ensure fair comparisons across all GNNs by using 14 respective layers.
-After acquiring node features, features from the source node and destination node are interpolated by averaging for edge features before an MLP network projects all features to 19-dimension for final predictions.
+In these experiments, we leverage multiple graph neural networks (GNNs) such as GAT~\citep{GAT}, GraphSage~\citep{GraphSage}, and a graph network with pre-trained point-based features as input.
+To identify an optimal configuration for graph-based networks, we conducted experiments using different GAT layers and feature embedding sizes (see Table~\ref{table:parameter}) on the PTL dataset.
+We concluded that a configuration of 14 layers with 512-dimensional features is optimal, as it prevents under-fitting while maintaining high efficiency.
+Deeper GNNs fail to produce higher performance due to the known oversmoothing effect~\citep{Cai2020ANO_oversmoothing} in deep GNNs, and larger feature embeddings also did not yield better results.
+Consequently, we applied a 14-layer network for each graph baseline.
+After acquiring node features, features from the source node and destination node are interpolated by averaging for edge features before an MLP network projects all features to 19 dimensions for final classification.

-Furthermore, we implement a post-processing technique to dilate graph-based prediction to dense volume prediction.
-Specifically, given any voxel, the algorithm searches for the label of the nearest graph element as its own label.
-Therefore, all graph baselines also provide point-level prediction metrics.
+Unlike voxel/point methods, Graph Neural Networks that perform learning on the skeleton graph provide evaluation at the graph level but not at the voxel level.
+To address this, we implemented a post-processing technique to dilate graph-based predictions to dense volume predictions.
+Specifically, for any given voxel, the algorithm assigns the label of the nearest graph element as its own label.
+Therefore, all graph baselines also provide voxel-level prediction metrics.